-Though other offices advocate for gender justice on campus, WGSS currently serves as an identifiable center for focused concern about issues of climate affecting women students, faculty and staff at UWEC.
-In addition, WGSS actively fosters interaction with surrounding communities.
+Though other offices advocate for gender justice on campus, REGSS currently serves as an identifiable center for focused concern about issues of climate affecting women students, faculty and staff at UWEC.
+In addition, REGSS actively fosters interaction with surrounding communities.

-The teaching and learning process in Women's, Gender, and Sexuality Studies is centered on inter-disciplinary research, collaboration, and services.
+The teaching and learning process in race, ethnicity, gender, and sexuality studies is centered on inter-disciplinary research, collaboration, and services.
 Outreach and action projects are integral parts of this process.
-Interaction with the world tests academic theory learned in course work against the realities of women's lives.
-The Women's, Gender, and Sexuality Studies paradigm thus incorporates teaching, research, and service as necessary components to developing curriculum and extending frontiers of knowledge in an evolving interdisciplinary field and a changing world.
+Interaction with the world tests academic theory learned in coursework against the realities of women's lives.
+The race, ethnicity, gender, and sexuality studies paradigm thus incorporates teaching, research, and service as necessary components to developing curriculum and extending frontiers of knowledge in an evolving interdisciplinary field and a changing world.